Epigrammata LXXXI – XC

 Me siliquis recreat, modicus quem piscis alebat.

-Who to himself was (from) Bethsaida, now in the city (Rome) is to me Peter::
+Who was from Bethsaida, now in Rome is to Peter to me;

-In this place, when he holds the sceptre, it was as when he cared for the nets;
+In this place where he holds the sceptre, for me he is as always, caring for the nets;

 He is always washing the sails, he plows the blue seas for me;